Highland Park Shooting: When Scanner Access Saved Lives

 Open police scanner access saves lives during emergencies

-The Highland Park shooting demonstrated what public safety advocates have argued for years: real-time access to police communications is a public safety tool, not a threat.
+The Highland Park shooting showed what public safety advocates have argued for years: real-time access to police communications is a safety tool, not a threat.

-When police departments encrypt their radios, they don't just limit journalist access or frustrate hobbyists.
-They eliminate a critical public safety resource that has proven value in the moments when it matters most—during active emergencies when seconds save lives.
+When police departments encrypt their radios, they do not just restrict journalists or frustrate hobbyists.
+They cut off a public safety resource with a proven track record at the moments when it matters most.

-If your local police department is considering encryption, or has already encrypted their communications, you can take action:
+If your local police department is considering encryption, or has already encrypted their communications:

 - Contact your city council members and express concerns about public safety